-Before Windows 11, installation Windows 10 on a new PC was shockingly simple; figuring out why Windows 11 was more difficult took weeks of research – an effort that resulted in me removing the AMD system from service.
+Before Windows 11, the installation of Windows 10 on a new PC was shockingly simple; figuring out why Windows 11 was more difficult took weeks of research – an effort that resulted in me removing the AMD system from service.
 It had only been six months.

 Today, you can generally flash your BIOS from within Windows, and – using Intel and AMD utilities – you can make changes so that the OS can also talk to and manage it.
-It’s easy to see how this could get complex for someone who merely wants to upgrade Windows.
+It’s easy to see how this could get complex for someone who merely wants to upgrade to Windows.

 I’m a technical user, and I’m not interested in the BIOS.
 Neither do more general users or IT administrators.